microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

     kubectl config set-context minikube
     ```

-3. Open this folder in VS Code
+3. Run the **Remote: Open Folder in Container...** command and select a local copy of this folder

-4. Edit `.vscode/devConatiner.json` and change `$HOME` in the last item in the `runArgs` array to the absolute path of your home folder. e.g.
-    ```json
-    "runArgs": ["-e", "SYNC_LOCALHOST_KUBECONFIG=true",
-        "-v","/var/run/docker.sock:/var/run/docker.sock",
-        "-v", "/home/clantz/.kube:/root/.kube-localhost"]
-    ```
-    > **Note:** Resolving [vscode-remote#670](https://github.com/Microsoft/vscode-remote/issues/670) will remove this step.

-5. Run the **Remote: Reopen folder in Container** command.
-Once connected, you should see your clusters in the Kubernetes explorer.

-6. [Optional] If you want to use [Helm](https://helm.sh), open a VS Code terminal and run:
+4. [Optional] If you want to use [Helm](https://helm.sh), open a VS Code terminal and run:
     ```
     helm init
     ```